• Skip to primary navigation

 • Water on and rinse

 Showers are no longer a luxury.
 Rather, they’re a quick necessity.
 Looking back, I now realized that I wasted a lot of water.
 Feeling proud of my new water conservation efforts, I mentioned my routine to Carole, from the sailboat Nepenthe.
-She indicated that her conservation efforts allow her to shower with 6 cups of water.

 I just couldn’t fathom how it would be possible to shower with six cups of water so I asked Carole to come aboard Britican and do a demonstration.
-Not only did we get a demonstration, but also my daughter and I were active participants!
+Not only did we get a demonstration, but also my daughter and I were active participants.

 Well…I’ll get to that but before I do let me sidestep to life onboard a boat.
 When you’re cruising around the world there are a few ways to get water.
 One is to fill up your tanks at marinas.
 That being said, getting good water can often be difficult.
-Many marinas supply water, but it’s not good enough to drink and at times it can smell really bad.
+Many marinas supply water, but it’s not good enough to drink, and at times it can smell really bad.

-The second way is by using a water maker.
 We’re privileged to have a reverse-osmosis water maker – it turns seawater into drinkable clean water.
 To make water, we need to run our generator.
 For every hour we run it, it makes 100 litres of water.
 So, for 1000 litres we would need to run our generator for 10 hours.
-Usually, we just keep our water topped up – whether by marina water supply or by water maker.
+Usually, we just keep our water topped up, whether by marina water supply or by water maker.
 We don’t let it get too low so we only ever run our water maker for a couple hours.

 Back to the 6 cups of water to shower with…